deans-bradley/Hadeda-Android/README.md

 #### Contributing Guidelines

--   Currently Hadeda is not accepting any contributions.
-However, you are welcome to discuss with me at developer@deansbrad.com if you wish to contribute towards the project.
+-   Currently, Hadeda is not accepting any contributions.
+However, you are welcome to discuss this with me at developer@deansbrad.com if you wish to contribute to the project.

 #### Issues and Bug Reports